pgroenbaek/dbtracks-extras/README.md

 ### Configure paths

-Configure the `scripts/config.ini` file with the appropriate paths to `ffeditc_unicode.exe`, the folder with shapes, and to the output-folder.
+Configure the `scripts/config.ini` file with the appropriate paths to the utility programs, the DBTracks zip-file packages, and to the input/output-folder.

 For example:
 ```ini